isabella232/office-developer-client-docs.de-DE/docs/outlook/auxiliary/iolkaccount-savechanges.md

 ---
 # <a name="iolkaccountsavechanges"></a>IOlkAccount::SaveChanges

-Übergibt Änderungen am Account-Objekt, indem er in den Registrierungsspeicher schreibt.
+Übergeht Änderungen am Kontoobjekt, indem in den Registrierungsspeicher geschrieben wird.

 ## <a name="quick-info"></a>QuickInfo